ActivitySchema/ActivitySchema/README.md

 # [ActivitySchema](https://www.activityschema.com)

-The activity schema is a data modeling standard designed for modern data warehouses.
+The Activity Schema data model is a standard designed for modern data warehouses.
 It is designed to make data modeling and analysis substantially simpler, faster, and more reliable than existing methodologies (e.g. a [star schema](https://en.wikipedia.org/wiki/Star_schema))

 The core approach is to separate **modeling** from **querying**.
 Models should be fully independent: asking new data questions should not require creating new models.
 Instead, queries can combine any number of existing models to build anything they need.